inspec/inspec/docs/resources.rst

 mode -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``mode`` matcher tests if the mode assigned to the file matches the specified value.
-For example:
+The ``mode`` matcher tests if the mode assigned to the file matches the specified value:

 .. code-block:: ruby